thomas-fossati/draft-psa-endorsements/draft-fdb-rats-psa-endorsements.md

 the "reference value" triple.
 A single `reference-triple-record` SHALL completely describe the updatable PSA RoT.

-The identifier of a measured software component is encoded in a `psa-refval-id` object as follows:
+The identifier of a measured software component is encoded in a `psa-swcomp-id` object as follows:

 ~~~
-{::include psa-ext/refval-id.cddl}
+{::include psa-ext/swcomp-id.cddl}
 ~~~

-The semantics of the codepoints in the `psa-refval-id` map are equivalent to those in the `psa-software-component` map defined in Section 3.4.1 of
+The semantics of the codepoints in the `psa-swcomp-id` map are equivalent to those in the `psa-software-component` map defined in Section 3.4.1 of
 {{PSA-TOKEN}}.
-The `psa-refval-id` MUST uniquely identify a given software component within the PSA RoT / product.
+The `psa-swcomp-id` MUST uniquely identify a given software component within the PSA RoT / product.

 In order to support PSA Reference Value identifiers, the `$measured-element-type-choice` CoMID type is extended as follows:

 ~~~
-{::include psa-ext/refval-id-ext.cddl}
+{::include psa-ext/swcomp-id-ext.cddl}
 ~~~

 and automatically bound to the `comid.mkey` in the `measurement-map`.